 - You’ll have a chance to network and collaborate with other budding writers.

 Think Funny workshops have been recommended by the British Society of Comedy Writers and have featured in television documentaries on BBC and ITV.
 Your tutor Brian Luff has written for sketch shows on ITV and Channel 5 and co-created a cult late night comedy series for Channel 4 and MTV.
 He has worked as a senior producer and talent scout for the BBC’s online comedy unit and as series producer for the TV series Cosmic Comedy.
 Brian has also worked on over 500 comedy shows on the London and Edinburgh Fringe.

-Brian’s weekly fringe show Sketch Club helped to showcase the talents of numerous emerging TV writer/performers including Channel Four′s Cardinal Burns, Joe Wilkinson and Perrier Award winner Laura Solon.
+Brian’s live fringe show Sketch Club has helped to showcase the talents of numerous emerging TV writer/performers including Channel Four′s Cardinal Burns, Joe Wilkinson and Perrier Award winner Laura Solon.